Lyceum Club (Melbourne): First premises: Brunton Chambers

 Dora de Beer was tasked with finding suitable premises for the new club.
 She later reported that this was a difficult task because the landlords and tenants of the city buildings did not want women meeting in their properties.
 After many rejections, she heard that there was to be a vacancy at the Brunton Chambers which was located on the corner of Elizabeth and Collins Street.
 De Beer met with the owner of the building, who also ran a tobacconist shop on the corner, Mr B. H. Alston.
 After his initial reservations due to concerns the women might crown the lift or fail to pay the rent, he reluctantly agreed.
-De Beer suspected that he eventually agreed, because their one of their members Dr Constance Ellis, was his ailing wife's physician.
+De Beer suspected that he eventually agreed, because one of their members Dr Constance Ellis, was his ailing wife's physician.
 They leased a room on the third floor which had a small dressing room, and a tiny pantry hidden behind a curtain.
 They stored a gas ring, with a kettle, and some china in the pantry.